Leah's Priority Issues

 Advocate for everyone: Develop practical solutions with neighbors, not those who want to buy influence at City Hall

-Clear the cobwebs: Eliminate outdated rules and policies that waste taxpayer money
+Clear the cobwebs: Eliminate outdated policies that waste taxpayer money, and fight for government reform

 Help working people keep more money: Support lawmakers who are moving Illinois to a less regressive tax system